 Master's and Post-Baccalaureate Credential Options for the Elementary and Secondary Credentials

-Many students in the four year program decide to add two more semesters to their time at Pacific and earn both a bachelor's degree and a master's degree.
+Many students in the four year program decide to add three semesters to their time at Pacific and earn both a bachelor's degree and a master's degree.
 This option provides even greater flexibility to your undergraduate program, and graduates find that a master's degree provides them with many professional advantages.
 Maybe you have decided to become a teacher after earning a bachelor's degree in a non-education field.
 Our post-baccalaureate credential/ master's program is perfect for you.
 In just 12-18 months, you'll gain the knowledge and skills needed to be an outstanding teacher.